tmont/sahara/README.md

 	.registerType(Foo)
 	.intercept(Foo, matchBar, logMethodCallsAsync).async();

-//note that aysnc interception is only for asynchronous methods
+//note that aysnc interception is only for asynchronous methods.
 //so you can still resolve synchronously and intercept asynchronously.

 container.resolveSync(Foo).bar('hello world', function(err, result) {